-Yes, the station reports weather conditions, but it also helps you make accurate and informed decisions about your house’s temperature if you need to water your lawn, or even if swimming in your pool is safe due to localized lightning.
+Yes, the station reports weather conditions, but it also helps you make accurate and informed decisions about your house’s temperature and ranges, if you need to water your lawn, or even if swimming in your pool is safe due to local weather conditions.

 What Is so Smart About Home Weather Stations?

 Back in the days of single-pane windows, all you had to do to check the weather outside was feel the window pane’s warmth or coldness.

 Since then, tracking the weather is a bit more high-tech, and all that advanced technology makes your forecast more accurate than a windowpane.

 Smart home weather station have a lot to offer.

 First, the weather stations gather data to generate forecasts related to your location.

 Also, if there is more than one weather station in your area, they work together to generate a forecast.